angeligareta/spark-kafka-cassandra-overview/README.md

-# Kafka, Spark and Cassandra Integration
+# Spark, Kafka, and Cassandra Integration
 The purpose of this project is to develop a Spark Streaming application that reads Apache Kafka's data stream, calculates some results based on the data, and continually stores the result in Cassandra's data warehouse.
 The input data is <key, value> pairs in the form of <String, Int>, and the goal is to calculate the average value of each key and continuously update it, while new pairs arrive.

 ## Initialization